vincetrain/samba/README.md

 This fork is configured to focus more on implementing a multi-user share using Samba homes shares.

 ## TODO:
-- [ ] Continue modifying container to further fit samba homes share
-- [ ] Finish updating README.md
-- [ ] Hide plaintext passwords in users.conf
+- [ ] Hide plaintext passwords in users.conf (if possible/needed)
+- [ ] Add support for automatic creation of shared shares (with groups)

 ## Usage  🐳